 Internship provides the most extensive opportunity for practical application of theological studies in a ministry context.
-This program provides for extended and thorough involvement in the work of the ministry which a professional in ministry will experience.
-Normally serving in a congregation, the intern is supervised jointly by a congregational leader and the seminary in cooperation with members of the congregation.
-Through the internship the candidate engages in the full range of ministerial work and is guided simultaneously in developing attitudes, understandings, and skills vital to their future office.
+This program provides for extended and thorough involvement in the work of the ministry which a rostered leader will experience.
+Normally serving in a congregation, the intern is supervised jointly by a rostered leader and the seminary in cooperation with members of the congregation, agency staff, other rostered leaders, other interns, and synods.
+Through the internship, the candidate engages in the full range of ministerial work and is guided simultaneously in developing attitudes, understandings, and skills vital to their future office.
 Except for solemnizing marriages and administering the sacraments, the intern becomes deeply involved in all aspects of congregational life, ministry, and responsibilities.